 There are various ways of estimating ovarian reserve.
 These include blood tests and ultrasound.
 There is more information on this subjedt in the "InformationSheet" section.

 You can contact our clinic through the contact e-mail address given on the website.
 If you live locally, the preferred consultation should be done in person.
-Appointments can be made through our front desk.
+If you are located in Victoria and/or can make an incoming appointment work, please obtain a referral from your doctor to our clinic.
+Once we have this referral we will be in touch with an appointment date and time to come in an speak with one of our fertility specialist.

-If you live out of town and would like to consider a treatment cycle at Victoria Fertility Centre, Dr. Hudson would be happy to do a telephone consultation at a pre-arranged time.
-Please contact us with your details, and we can set this up.
+If you live out of town and would like to consider a treatment cycle at Victoria Fertility Centre, We will be happy to do a telephone consultation at a pre-arranged time.
+Please contact with reception with your details, and we can set this up.